keithhb33/AI-Movie-Shorts/README.md

   - your OpenAI key
   - network connectivity
   - that the SRT conversion output is not empty
+- If the UI font looks wrong or you see missing-text issues:
+  - confirm `resources/Inter-Regular.ttf` exists
+  - run the binary from the project root so `resources/` resolves
 - If vertical render fails, confirm:
   - FFmpeg is installed and in PATH
   - the input `output/<MovieTitle>.mp4` exists and is valid